Easy Baked Shrimp Mac and Cheese

 - 4 cups half and half

-- 12 ounces (3 cups) shredded gruyere cheese - use a box grater to shred
+- 12 ounces (about 3 cups) shredded gruyere cheese - use a box grater to shred

-- 12 ounces (3 cups) shredded white cheddar cheese
+- 12 ounces (about 3 cups) shredded white cheddar cheese

 - 2 pounds medium raw shrimp (51-60 count), peeled and deveined, tails off, patted dry